panathulamanoj/sweet-shop-management-system/README.md

 ### ⏳ Backend Cold Start Handling
 - The backend is hosted on a free-tier service (Render).
 - On the **first request**, the server may take up to **60 seconds** to respond due to cold start.
-- The UI clearly informs users about this delay to avoid confusion.

 ### 📱 Responsive User Interface
 - The application is fully responsive.